-- 98 Reducing the carbon footprint of our value chain - 107 Controlling pollution - 109 Reducing our water consumption by focusing on reducing groundwater extraction - 112 Participating in the transition of agricultural practices by developing positive impact solutions - 118 Promoting the circular economy by making products more circular
+98 Reducing the carbon footprint of our value chain

+107 Controlling pollution

+109 Reducing our water consumption by focusing on reducing groundwater extraction

+112 Participating in the transition of agricultural practices by developing positive impact solutions
-122 Appendices

 Our background

 As a major global player in the fermentation sector, we have been cultivating the living for more than 170 years, through the daily exploration and discovery of the infinite potential of fermentation and microorganisms.
 All of our employees distributed worldwide collaborate with all our stakeholders to find solutions to needs in the domains of nutrition, health and respect for the environment.
 One mission guides us in our daily actions: